DavidAlphaFox/babelia/README.md

       until it takes less than SECONDS to query.
 Output the stems that are slow.
 - [x] reject queries which seed is a stop word
-- [ ] babelia web api secret generate --force: create file with the hex string of the secret.
+- [x] babelia web api secret generate --force: create file with the hex string of the secret.
-- [ ] babelia web api secret show
 - [ ] babelia web /api/index
   - [ ] use nstore
   - [ ] extract and sanitize title of the document before indexing: max 100 chars